AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 >title="Password"
 >abstract="Password of the operator provided after intial provisioning by Adobe Admin."

+Hybrid customers should connect to Control Panel through Experience Cloud.
 When accessing Control Panel for the first time, only two cards display on the homepage.

+![](assets/hybrid-homepage.png)

+>[!NOTE]
+>
+>In case you run into any issues to access Control Panel, it is most likely that your marketing instance is not yet registered with your Organization ID.
+Please contact Customer Care to complete this setup to proceed further.
+On successful connection, you would see Control Panel homepage.

 To be able to access Control Panel capabilities, you need to provide your MID/RT instance information in the **[!UICONTROL Instances Settings]** card.
 To do this, follow the steps below.

-![](assets/hybrid-homepage.png)

 1. In the **[!UICONTROL Instances Settings]** card, select the **[!UICONTROL External Accounts]** tab.